ueberdosis/tiptap/docs/collaboration/install.md

   useEffect(() => {
     const provider = new TiptapCollabProvider({
-      name: "document.name", // document identifier - all connections sharing the same identifier will be synced
+      name: "document.name", // Unique document identifier for syncing.
+This is your document name.
-      appId: '7j9y6m10', // Replace this with your AppID from your Cloud Dashboard.
-In case you're developing on premises replace "appID" with "baseURL"
+      appId: '7j9y6m10', // Your Cloud Dashboard AppID or `baseURL` for on-premises
-      token: 'notoken', // replace with your JWT
+      token: 'notoken', // Your JWT token
       document: doc,

 // The onSynced callback ensures initial content is set only once using editor.setContent(), preventing repetitive content loading on editor syncs.